makukha/terraform-gcp-setup/README.md

 4. [Enable billing](https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project) for the project `${PROJECT_ID}`

+5. Create IAM group and add yourself to the group.
+Note the group name, it will be referenced below as `${PROJECT_DEVOPS_GROUP}`.

-5. Create root module files:
+6. Create root module files:

     * `main.tf`